michaelbartnett/withlox/README.md

 [//]: # -*- fill-column: 80  -*-

+## Freeing Memory of Hashtable Keys

+Something kinda clicked in my brain today.
+I always found the iterator-heavy C++ container APIs to be annoying to use, but today I discovered a reason for them to be the way they are.

+I don't have a strong memory management strategy yet, but I'm at least not introducing any (or at least few) memoy leaks.
+I was about to add one when registering commands by mapping StrSlice to Command structure.
+I didn't yet feel comfortable making Str a key of a hashtable, so to store values I use a OAHashtable<StrSlice, Value>, where the convention is that those StrSlice values own their memory.

+This totally breaks my convention, but I want to be able to use StrSlice to do a lookup into this table, so I wanted to make the types match, it's just easier that way.

+(I've been on purposing not using any C++ features besides templates and namespaces, and whie this tempted me to think about using destructors, I don't think it's necessary.)

+Anyway, that was a tangent!

+The reason why I think it's good for my hashtable to support the ability to return an iterator / entry object is so that I can replace the key after adding or finding.
+Sounds horrible, right?
+Well, it could be if you were trying to program super-defensively, and I might try to get rid of thisin the future, but basically I need to be able to allocate dedicated memory for the key without having to go specialize that template for particular type or add a type parameter or something for an allocator function.

+This might bite me, or it might be totally fine.
+I don't have the experience to tell.

 ## What now?

 I now am able to parse a JSON file, infer some types, build a structure, and